-Nokia Lumia 1020 receives price cut, now available from AT&T and Microsoft for $199.99Alex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 1020 receives price cut, now available from AT&T and Microsoft for $199.99Alex Wagner - Editorial Director of News and Content

 If you're in the market for a new Windows Phone device on AT&T, your decision just got a little bit more difficult.
 That's because AT&T has officially slashed the contract price of the Lumia 1020 from $299.99 to $199.99.
 The price cut comes around a month and a half after the Lumia 1020 originally debuted at AT&T, and it's also happening a week before the big blue carrier launches the Lumia 925 for $99.99.
 The no-contract price for the Lumia 1020 is $609.99, while the AT&T Next payments are set at $27 per month.